Why Do My Legs Ache At Night?

 Hence, if you’re experiencing sore legs at night and it’s waking you up multiple times, chances of you getting out of pain and feeling great the next day decline drastically.
 Fortunately enough, we have you covered here and make sure that you don’t need to keep putting up with the issues and limitations that the aches and pains bring to your life.

-Causes of Leg Ache at Night
+Causes of Leg Pain at Night

 So what on earth causes your legs to ache at night?
 Here are the 5 main causes of leg pain:

-1. Prolonged standing on hard surfaces
+Prolonged standing on hard surfaces

 If your job involves you standing in a static posture on surfaces like concrete all day- this in-turn reduces the cushioning effect that softer surfaces that are insulated well like modern floorboards provide or old-fashioned outdoor grass.
-Standing on harder surfaces for short periods has minimal impact on your body but over the course of several hours, it can lead to excessive strain on your lower body muscles, joints and feet causing pain in calves at night.
+Standing on harder surfaces for short periods has minimal impact on your body but over the course of several hours, it can lead to excessive strain on your lower body muscles, joints and feet causing pain in calves at night.Weaknesses in larger muscle groups (core / hips)

 General weakness in core or hip muscle groups may be one of the many causes of leg cramps at night.
 This can be attributed to several factors such as lack of regular exercise or a sedentary lifestyle which can ultimately lead to compensation down the chain to your calves and feet.
 If you’re lacking the sufficient stability in your mid-section and strength throughout your hip muscles, the forces of gravity will travel downwards and place additional stress on the muscles around your knees and ankles.
-In turn, this results in sore legs at night.
+In turn, this results in sore legs at night.Poor, inadequate footwear

-Having the right shoes/footwear for what you’re doing is essential for ensuring that your feet are protected and you’re not over stressing your joints during the day.
+Having the right shoes/footwear for what you’re doing is essential for ensuring that your feet are protected and you're not overstressing your joints during the day.
 What we commonly see though is people who work corporate jobs wearing high-heels or narrow suit shoes all-day that place excessive strain on their feet, hindering optimal foot function.
 This places additional stress on the lower body which generally results in leg aches when lying down due to the muscle being in a tight and short position for too long periods of time.

 Additionally, using non-supportive shoes like thongs, slippers or runners with no cushioning when going on long walks or runs place excessive stress over the lower body during the day and invariably leg aches at night.
-Generally your body will overcompensate with muscle tightness and spasms across the lower leg muscles in an attempt to protect the foot and ankle joints which results in cramps in calves while sleeping or painful thighs at night alongside other symptoms of discomfort.
+Generally your body will overcompensate with muscle tightness and spasms across the lower leg muscles in an attempt to protect the foot and ankle joints which results in cramps in calves while sleeping or painful thighs at night alongside other symptoms of discomfort.Load management with training

 Under-recovering or over-training your lower body is usually one of the main causes of leg pain.
-If you’ve either recently increased your training volume rapidly e.g. added a few extra training sessions a week instantly or conversely been sleeping extremely poorly and along with poor nutrition this can result in your lower body muscles failing to repair damaged tissue from sudden heavy training in a short amount of time.
+If you’ve either recently increased your training volume rapidly e.g. added a few extra training sessions a week instantly or conversely been sleeping extremely poorly and along with poor nutrition this can result in your lower body muscles failing to repair damaged tissue from sudden heavy training in a short amount of time.Muscles that end up in a chronically tight state due to being under stress they’re not conditioned for may lead to causes of leg cramps at night due to being in a constant over-stimulated state.

 Moreover, leg pain may also be due to excessive build-up of waste products within the muscle tissue that isn’t getting a sufficient amount of time to be cleared out to allow for the muscles and joints to recover at an optimal rate.